- Python Basics

 P y t h o n R o b u s t

-To print all the characters of a string in single line, while iterating using for loop, replace the following statement from above program:
+To print all the characters of a string on a single line while iterating using the for loop, replace the following statement from the above program:

 print(c)